orstavik/JoiComponents/book/chapter2/Discussion_conflicting_gestures.md

 then the native scroll and pan will also miss a couple of frames.
 4. And this produces the jerky pan and laggy scroll.

-The moral of the story?
-If you don't want jerky pan and laggy scroll, don't add event listener for `touchmove`, `scroll` and (to a lesser degree) `touchstart`.
+Ok, so that is the solution?
+If you don't want jerky pan and laggy scroll, don't add event listener for `touchmove`, `scroll` and (to a lesser degree) `touchstart`?

-Now this story has a twist.
+Yes, but only partially.
+Because this story has a twist.

-Recently, Chrome has decided to unilaterally run native scrolling and panning events *before* custom event listeners.
+In 2017, Chrome decided to unilaterally run native scrolling and panning events *before* custom event listeners.
 This runs counter to the web standard([broke the web]()), and creates big problems for `event.preventDefault()`.
 But.
 It makes scrolling and panning much smoother.
-And native gestures can still be turned off using CSS `touch-action`.
+And since native gestures can be turned off using CSS `touch-action` in Chrome, who really wants `event.preventDefault()` in the first place, right?

+Chrome likely has a point, and their move to push EventListenerOptions and passive event listener by default seems justifiable, if not yet justified.
+But, my trusty reader.
+The real twist and good news is yet to come.
-But the real good news comes here.
-There is another way to fix this problem.
+There is namely another pattern to fix this and similar problems.
-A way that is not only isolated to Chrome, but that can be applied to all mobile browsers.
+A pattern that is not only isolated to Chrome, but that can be applied to all mobile browsers.
-A method that simultaneously promises to fix laggy scroll and jerky pan, as well as can be hoped for and with a solution adapted to all.
+A pattern that simultaneously promises to fix laggy scroll and jerky pan.
 It is time to InvadeAndRetreat! - our next design pattern for web components.

 ((
 todo I have some research that needs to be done in this chapter:
+* add the demos
 * make demo of laggy scroll and jerky pan.
 Show how it can be turned off and on.
 ))

 <!--
-**But don't get too comfortable with this one solution simplicity.
-As the next example will show you, most often, both superglue, duct tape and knots.**

 When it comes to `drag to pan to scroll`, it is better to just throw as much glue, ductape and knots as you possibly can so that no matter where your poor sheep web app happens to be opened,